 4. Seljalandsfoss Waterfall

-This waterfall was especially fun because you can go behind it!
+This waterfall was especially fun because you can go and stand behind it.
 Luckily for us, we arrived in the evening on our first day so this is where we experienced our first Icelandic sunset—behind the Seljalandsfoss waterfall.

 5. Seljavallalaug Pool